 Anagen effluvium is the sudden loss of hairs in the growing (anagen) phase.
 This condition may be caused by exposure to chemicals or toxins such as those found in chemotherapy or radiation for cancer treatment.
 The condition is generally reversible and hair typically regrows within 1-3 months, but some hair loss can be permanent.

 Telogen effluvium occurs when hair follicles are prematurely pushed into the resting (telogen) phase of hair growth.
 This condition is usually due to an acute external factor such as physical trauma, surgery, major illness or other intense stressors on the body.
 It typically appears as diffuse thinning across all areas of the scalp, and in many cases, is temporary and reversible.

 Hypotrichosis is a condition where there is no hair growth from the time of birth.
 Rather than having hair and losing it over time, people with hypotrichosis never grow any hair.
 This condition is thought to be caused by a genetic deviation during fetal development.

-Trichotillomania is an impulse control disorder that drives individuals to compulsively pull out their own hair.
+Trichotillomania is an impulse control disorder that drives individuals to pull out their own hair compulsively.
 Typically, trichotillomania results in patchy bald spots on the scalp, eyebrows and/or eyelashes.